textileio/community/docs/index.md

 ## Filecoin Powergate

-The Filecoin Powergate is just warming up!
+The Powergate is just warming up!
+We are building an API driven solution to deploy hybrid Filecoin and IPFS storage into your app.
 If you are eager to learn more about what we are up to, we invite you to follow our bi-weekly [community updates](https://blog.textile.io/tag/filecoin) or follow along in the [the open-source repo](https://github.com/textileio/powergate).

 ## Other Resources